The Race of Champions – Watch on ITVHub this Saturday!

 Unfortunately, the answer to all of the aforementioned queries is that we just don’t know.
 But ITV are set to provide some relief for debating racing fans as they get the chance to witness their favourite Grand National winners over the last 100 years go head-to-head in the Race of Champions virtual race on Saturday.
 Buckle up because we won’t be short on opinions of who will prove victorious!

-Set to be shown alongside the 2020 Virtual Grand National, which is attempting to fill the void caused by the loss of the actual event due to the coronavirus pandemic, the Race of Champions horse race will feature 40 of the best Aintree showpiece winners over the years, from Troytown in 1920 to the infamous Tiger Roll, who has come in front in the last two editions.
+Set to be shown alongside the 2020 Virtual Grand National, which is attempting to fill the void caused by the loss of the actual event due to 2020 public safety restrictions, the Race of Champions horse race will feature 40 of the best Aintree showpiece winners over the years, from Troytown in 1920 to the infamous Tiger Roll, who has come in front in the last two editions.

 Race of Champions runners also include 1990 Grand National winner and course record holder Mr Frisk and the Trevor Hemmings-owned Many Clouds, who notoriously carried 11st 9lb to victory in the race in 2015.